The Ultraproducts of Quasirandom Groups: Proof of Theorem

-\begin{cor}[Quasirandomness implies a Nice Covering Property] For any integer $D$, and any constant $c$, we can find integers $D',K_1,K_2,m_1,m_2$ such that all finite $D'$-quasirandom groups have symmetric double covering property $[(K_1,m_1),(K_2,m_2)]$ mod cosocle, with $m_1>cK_1^{D^2}$, $m_2>cK^{D^2}$. \end{cor} \begin{proof} Let $D',K_1,K_2,m_1,m_2$ be exactly as in Lemma~\ref{lem:conv}.
+\begin{cor}[Quasirandomness implies a Nice Covering Property mod Cosocle] For any integer $D$, and any constant $c$, we can find integers $D',K_1,K_2,m_1,m_2$ such that all finite $D'$-quasirandom groups have the symmetric double covering property $[(K_1,m_1),(K_2,m_2)]$ mod cosocle, with $m_1>cK_1^{D^2}$, $m_2>cK_2^{D^2}$. \end{cor} \begin{proof} Let $D',K_1,K_2,m_1,m_2$ be exactly as in Lemma~\ref{lem:conv}.
 Let $G$ be any finite $D'$-quasirandom group.

 Let $N$ be the cosocle of $G$.
 Then $G/N$ is a direct product of $D'$-quasirandom finite simple groups.
-These simple groups all have symmetric double covering property $[(K_1,m_1),(K_2,m_2)]$.
+These simple groups all have the symmetric double covering property $[(K_1,m_1),(K_2,m_2)]$.
 So by Proposition~\ref{bp:cover}, their product $G/N$ will have this same symmetric double covering property. \end{proof}

 \begin{cor} Let $\cC_{CS(n)}$ be the class of finite groups with at most $n$ conjugacy classes in their cosocles.
-Then $\cC_{CS(n)}$ is a Q.U.P. class. \end{cor} \begin{proof} Let $c=c_D(3n-2)^{D^2}$ where $c_D$ is the constant in Theorem~\ref{crit}.
+Then $\cC_{CS(n)}$ is a Q.U.P. class. \end{cor} \begin{proof} Let $c=f(D)(3n-2)^{D^2}$.

-For any integer $D$, and for the constant $c$, we can find $D',K_1,K_2,m_1,m_2$ as in Corollary~\ref{thm:conv}.
+For any integer $D$, and for the constant $c$, we can find $D',K_1,K_2,m_1,m_2$ as in Corollary~\ref{cor:conv}.